MakotoTheKnight/codeschool-intellij/README.md

 We provide the Gradle Wrapper for you to use.

-Once the project is cloned, navigate to the `gradle/` directory, and run this command:
+Once the project is cloned, run this command:

  - Linux/OS X: